VarunKvK/blend/README.md

 ### 3. Database Setup (Supabase)

+CHANGE THE URL CONFIGURATION FROM "localhost" to your domain name.

 Go to your Supabase project's **SQL Editor** and run the following scripts to set up the necessary tables and triggers.

 **Step 1: Create Profiles Table**